-Supporting info (10) – the importance of patterns
+Supporting info (9) – patterns

-You have a clear pond in front of you.
-You drop a pebble at on end of the pond and quickly drop a pebble in at the other end.
+Imagine a clear pond in front of you.
+You drop a pebble at on end of the pond and quickly walk round to drop a pebble in at the other end.
 At first, the ripples spread out uninterrupted.
 Then the two converging sets of ripples meet, interference occurs and a new set of ripples forms.
 When two patterns meet, they create a third pattern.
 Cause can be seen but it is complex.
 Too often we see “third pattern” and assume the second pebble caused it.
 Really, it is interaction and interference that caused the third pattern.
 We look for interaction but mostly we find interference.
 Another reason that caution is best exercised when looking at patterns.

 There was thread of postings on Facebook that discussed many things about possible future states of being and society.
 The combined comments prompted me to add this :